stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 ---

+{% include kramdown_definitions.md %}

-Version 22.1 of the v4 support library added [several new Interpolator classes](http://android-developers.blogspot.com/2015/04/android-support-library-221.html) to help developers infuse their applications with [Authentic Motion](http://www.google.com/design/spec/animation/authentic-motion.html).
-Today, we'll explore the highly-flexible [`PathInterpolatorCompat`](http://developer.android.com/reference/android/support/v4/view/animation/PathInterpolatorCompat.html) class.
+Version 22.1 of the v4 support library added [several new Interpolator classes](http://android-developers.blogspot.com/2015/04/android-support-library-221.html){:new_tab} to help developers infuse their applications with [Authentic Motion](http://www.google.com/design/spec/animation/authentic-motion.html){:new_tab}.
+Today, we'll explore the highly-flexible [`PathInterpolatorCompat`](http://developer.android.com/reference/android/support/v4/view/animation/PathInterpolatorCompat.html){:new_tab} class.

 <!--more-->

-As the name suggests, `PathInterpolatorCompat` is a utility for creating [`Path`](http://developer.android.com/reference/android/graphics/Path.html)-based interpolators.
+As the name suggests, `PathInterpolatorCompat` is a utility for creating [`Path`](http://developer.android.com/reference/android/graphics/Path.html){:new_tab}-based interpolators.
 The goals for this post are as follows:

 * recap `Path` basics;
 * understand which Paths can be used to create interpolators;
 * understand the role of `PathInterpolatorCompat` in the Android ecosystem;
-* build a `Path`-based interpolator!
+* build a `Path`-based interpolator.

 # Paths